georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-text-expansion-query.md

 }
 ```

+%  TEST[skip: TBD]

 Multiple `text_expansion` queries can be combined with each other or other query types.
-This can be achieved by wrapping them in [boolean query clauses](/reference/query-languages/query-dsl-bool-query.md) and using linear boosting:
+This can be achieved by wrapping them in [boolean query clauses](query-dsl-bool-query.md) and using linear boosting:

 ```console
 GET my-index/_search